Applications

 CASPA’s Admissions Code of Cooperation: Although the application process varies from school to school, CASPA has established “traffic rules” to ensure fairness for all concerned.
 The rules are available online and stipulate both schools’ and applicants’ rights and responsibilities in the application process.
 All applicants should be familiar with these rules before applying.

-Background Check: Prior to official acceptance, schools usually contact a background check on accepted students.
+Background Check: Before official acceptance, schools usually conduct a background check on accepted students.
 Thus, please ensure that you conduct yourself professionally at all times.
 A record of misconduct may result in the residence of acceptance by schools.

 Tips:

-• The more you know about a school, the better your chances of being accepted.
+- The more you know about a school, the better your chances of acceptance.

-Please note that if you are retaking courses because PA schools may not accept Advanced Placement (AP), online, or community college credit, your financial aid and/or scholarship status may be affected.
+Please note that if you retake courses because PA schools may not accept Advanced Placement (AP), online, or community college credit, your financial aid and/or scholarship status may be affected.